ZR0W/KIND/README.md

 April 21: now, on every keyevent, extension is able to search for designated keywords in the focused element (input, contenteditable div, etc).

+April 22: extension seems to behave differntly on Windos VS. Mac.
+Also, enabling the extension in Twitter renders the input area nonresponsive.
+Currently don't know what the problem is.

 ## comments
 In order to make up for lost time in the semester, we are not using the background script for most of the logic, which I suspect may be prefered.